 Analysis

-2024 – Year of the Brand
+2024 – The year of the Brand?

 Analysis

-2024 – Year of the Brand
+2024 – The year of the Brand?

 In a challenging economic landscape, value sales have held steady largely due to inflation-driven price increases.
-However, as consumers tightened budgets, volume growth in 2023 struggled.
+However, as UK consumers tightened budgets, volume growth in 2023 struggled.
 Fast forward to 2024 and we are beginning to see improvements, but this fragile volume growth remains inconsistent – highlighting continued caution among consumers who face prolonged financial uncertainty.
 The current year-to-date (YTD) UK unit sales show a modest increase of just 0.6%, illustrating the slow rebound.

 Consumer sentiment reflects this cautious approach.
 While 50% of consumers report being significantly impacted by the rising cost of living, many expect conditions to worsen over the next few months.
 Grocery savings are a key focus, with over a third of consumers aiming to cut back on expenses, often by switching to lower-cost brands.